nspcc-dev/neofs-rest-gw/README.md

 You can see additional docs and swagger specification using the following url (suppose you ran rest-gw on `localhost:8090`):
 * http://localhost:8090/docs - rest-gw documentation
 * http://localhost:8090/v1/docs - swagger specification

+## Contributing

+Feel free to contribute to this project after reading the [contributing guidelines](CONTRIBUTING.md).

+Before starting to work on a certain topic, create a new issue first, describing the feature/topic you are going to implement.